New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: Abstract

 \section{Abstract}

-We investigate the interaction between a moving detector and a quantum field, especially about how the trajectory of the detector would affect the vacuum fluctuations when the detector is moving in a quantum field (Unruh effect).
-We focus on two moving detectors system for the future application in quantum teleportation.
-We find that the trajectory of an uniformly accelerated detector in Rindler space can't be extended to the trajectory that a detector moves at constant velocity.
-Based on the past work, we redo the calculations and find that a term is missing in the past calculations, also we find that there are some restrictions on the values for the parameters in the solutions.
-Besides, without including the missing term, the variance from the quantum field for the inertial detector will be zero and is unlikely for such system.
-Combining all these points, there is a difference on the two-point correlation function between the inertial detector and accelerated detector in early-time region.
-The influence from proper acceleration can be seen in the two-point correlation functions.
-This might play a role in the quantum teleportation process and worth to study thoroughly. \\
+We investigate the interaction between a moving detector and a quantum field, especially about how the trajectory of the detector would affect the vacuum fluctuations when the detector is moves in a quantum field (the Unruh effect).
+We focus on two moving detectors system for future application in quantum teleportation.
+We find that the trajectory of a uniformly accelerated detector in Rindler space cannot be extended to a trajectory in which a detector moves at constant velocity.
+Based on our previous work, we redo the calculations and find that a term is missing from the past calculations, and we also find that there are some restrictions on the values for the parameters in the solutions.
+In addition, without inclusion of the missing term, the variance from the quantum field for the inertial detector will be zero and is unlikely in such a system.
+When all these points are combined, there is a difference in the two-point correlation function between the inertial detector and the accelerated detector in the early-time region.
+The influence of proper acceleration can be seen in the two-point correlation functions.
+This might play a role in the quantum teleportation process and be worth studying thoroughly. \\